 DIY Refreshing Mint Foot Butter

-There are so many ways to use coconut oil in food, for home remedies, and on the skin.
-It’s solid at room temperature but quickly melts on the skin, making it the perfect addition to a foot butter.
+There are so many ways to use coconut oil.
+Coconut oil can be used in food, home remedies, and hair and skincare treatments.
+You can also use coconut oil for foot treatments to heal dry, peeling skin.
+The oil is solid at room temperature but quickly melts on the skin, making it the perfect ingredient in foot butter products.

-Wildly Organic makes two virgin coconut oils that are great in this foot butter: Cold Pressed Virgin Coconut Oil and Centrifuge Extracted Coconut Oil.
+Wildly Organic makes two virgin coconut oils that are great to use in this foot butter recipe: Cold Pressed Virgin Coconut Oil and Centrifuge Extracted Coconut Oil.
 Both virgin coconut oils are extracted from fresh, dehydrated coconut and are never heated during the process.
-The main difference between the two is that is the flavor.
-The Cold-Pressed Virgin Coconut oil has a stronger coconut flavor.
+The main difference between the two is the flavor.
+The cold-pressed oil has a stronger coconut flavor.

-Since we won’t be eating this mint foot butter, you can go with either one!
-Though, I do encourage you to try out some of our delicious treats made with coconut oil, too!
+Since we won’t be eating this coconut and mint foot balm, you can use any of these two coconut oils for your feet.
+I do encourage you, though, to try out some of our delicious treats made with coconut oil, too!

-Peppermint essential oil gives this foot butter a cooling, refreshing sensation.
-When the weather gets warm, peppermint is just the thing to cool off!
-Mint calms inflammation and minimizes the appearance of unsightly veins.
+Do you want to know how to make peppermint body butter?
+You guessed it … you need peppermint essential oil!
+Peppermint essential oil will give this foot and body butter a cooling, refreshing sensation.
+When the weather gets warm, peppermint is the ingredient you need to cool off and revitalize your feet.
+Using peppermint along with coconut oil for feet treatments can relieve inflammation and minimizes the appearance of unsightly veins.

 Are your feet in need of some extra TLC?
-Then be sure to use a nourishing scrub before topping off your pamper session with some refreshing foot butter.
-Body scrubs get rid of excess rough skin so the nourishing butter can better soak in and do their thing.
-Try these easy DIY scrubs before you pamper your feet with refreshing mint foot butter!
+Then be sure to use an exfoliating scrub before topping off your pamper session with some refreshing foot butter.
+Body scrubs get rid of dead cell buildup so the nourishing coconut oil for feet can better absorb and moisturize your skin.
+Before you learn how to make peppermint body butter, you should use these easy DIY scrubs to help the foot balm work better:

 - Strawberry Sugar Scrub